Jimbly/dcjam2024/Jimb-TODO.md

 * lose people in rooms of solitude to be replaced
 * bamf - if player has only 2 attackers in party, give only attack options (if possible)
 * integrate footsteps
+* scale sound volume for hunter sounds based on distance

 Balance Plan: conservation of XP
           level + tier that should get 1-2 deaths in some combats (2/5?) and 2-3 deaths on boss